 Find MAC address with ip link show command in Linux

-The second way to find MAC address is using “ip link show” command.
+Another way to find MAC address in Linux is using “ip link show” command.
 The number next to link/ether is the MAC address.
 This command will list the interface status, MAC address, MTU size, etc.

 # ip link show